aseprite/docs/cli.md

 See [--sheet](#sheet) option to change the destination of the sprite sheet image.

+The JSON data can also be written directly to stdout, by explicitly using an empty filename, i.e. `--data=""`.

+    aseprite.exe ... --data="" animations.ase

 ## --format

 Changes the format used to shave the sprite sheet data specified in